Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 ### Custom Themes

-The theming options in Nets eID Broker is designed to cater for many different layout options.
-It’s also possible to get a completely customized theme, created by the developers of Nets eID Broker.
+The theming options in Signaturgruppen Broker is designed to cater for many different layout options.
+It’s also possible to get a completely customized theme, created by the developers of Signaturgruppen Broker.
 Contact us for more information about this option.

 ## Export / Import themes

 It’s possible to export themes into a JSON file you can store on your machine or share with a colleague.
 The JSON file contains all the options chosen in the visual editor.
 The JSON file is ideal when moving themes between pre-production and production to minimize the risk of human errors.

-The JSON file format has a built-in format version, to ensure that the file is compatible with the current state of Nets eID Broker.
+The JSON file format has a built-in format version, to ensure that the file is compatible with the current state of Signaturgruppen Broker.
 Old files might not be compatible with the latest version.

 ## Assigning themes

 Themes are assigned to services.
-By default, all services use the “Nets eID Broker standard theme”.
+By default, all services use the “Signaturgruppen Broker standard theme”.
 Go to the specific service and assign the theme you want to activate.
 It’s possible to have multiple themes that’s not active.

 # Soft content